Kia XCeed hatchback - Interior & comfort

 Kia XCeed dashboard

-The higher spec ‘3’, ‘4’ and First Edition model gets a new 10.25-inch infotainment display that's faster to load and has better graphics, but with familiar, clear menus.
+The high-spec ‘3’ and ‘4’ models get a new 10.25-inch infotainment display that's faster to load and has better graphics, but with familiar, clear menus.
 The '2' trim still comes with an eight-inch screen but gets a rear-view camera, Apple CarPlay and Android Auto as standard; features for which some premium manufacturers such as Mercedes charge extra.

-The range-topping First Edition trim is now only available with the PHEV powertrain.
+The First Edition launch trim has now been replaced by the ‘4’ model.
 It gets Kia's first iteration of digital instruments, and while the 12.3-inch screen is crisp and easy to read, it doesn't offer quite as much customisation as some rivals.
-There's also 16-inch alloy wheels, a panoramic sunroof, a different grille design and black door mirrors.
+There's also a panoramic sunroof, a different grille design and black door mirrors.
 Inside, it has yellow interior detailing, a JBL sound system, wireless phone charging and leather trimmed seats and a powered driver's seat with memory function.

-Move down one rung to '3' and you still get 18-inch wheels, tinted glass, part-leather seats, heated front seats and a heated steering wheel, along with dual-zone climate control.
+Move down one rung to '3' and you still get 18-inch wheels (16-inch versions on the PHEV), tinted glass, part-leather seats, heated front seats and a heated steering wheel, along with dual-zone climate control.

 Kia tends to avoid extensive options lists, instead advising customers to pick the trim level that best fits their needs.
-The First Edition comes in 'premium' Phantom Black or Quantum Yellow paint as standard.
+Metallic paint costs £580, which most customers will choose given the ‘free’ colour is brown.

 You can also pick from a range of approved accessories, including items such as silver door mirror caps, protective bumper trim, dashcams and even racing stripe decals.